 2701 DeSoto Blvd., Coral Gables; 305-460-5306.

 If the idea of trooping around Zoo Miami in this heat makes you want to stick your head in the ground like an ostrich, keep in mind that nestled inside are several places where the kids can splash and play for hours while you stay cool in the shade.
 In the Children's Zoo area as well as by the Monkey Meadow are splash parks for the kids to take a break and get refreshed during their adventures in zoology.
-Next time you head to Zoo Miami, remember to bring the kids' bathing suits and some crocs so they don't slip around too much.
-They might just forget about the animals and prefer to hang out there all day.
+Also, the Ocean Voyage area of Playworld Playground has spouting fountains, overflowing buckets of water and a whale tail spouting water.
+The Fiesta Fountain at the Amazon & Beyond Village Plaza has water shooting up from the ground.
+You might just skip the animals and head straight to the splash zones.

 12400 S.W.
 152 Street, Miami.
 Call 305-251-0400.

-Free for Aventura residents, $10 non-residents.
+Free for Aventura residents, non-residents $10 plus park entrance fee of $5 for adults and $3 for children ages 17 and under.
 Operation hours during the summer are Tuesday-Sunday 10 a.m. -7 p.m.

 3301 N.E.
 190 Street, Aventura.
 786-314-6492 or 305-466-8556.

-For those of you who head west on the Dolphin Expressway and are stuck in the bumper-to-bumper action around Miami International Airport, you have surely gazed north around 37th Avenue and looked with longing at Grapeland Water Park, with its network of water slides and other splashy attractions taunting you as you sweat through your shirt.
+For those of you who head west on the Dolphin Expressway and get stuck in the bumper-to-bumper action around Miami International Airport, you have surely gazed north around 37th Avenue and looked with longing at Grapeland Water Park, with its network of water slides and other splashy attractions taunting you as you sweat through your shirt.
 Bring the whole family because this park has safe activities for the little ones and exciting rides and slides like the Bucaneer River Ride and the Pirate's Plunge for the older kids, so no one can complain.
+Friday during the summer they have family movie nights with extended park hours.

 1550 N.W.
 37 Avenue, Miami; 305-960-2950.

 Wind your way through the lush foliage of Pinecrest Gardens till you find their Splash 'N Play area amongst the huge banyon trees.
-Kids can pass the afternoon splashing around while parents take turns appreciating the tropical landscape or reading the latest Bob Woodward tome.
+Kids can pass the afternoon splashing around while parents take turns appreciating the tropical landscape or reading the lates James Patterson novel.

 11000 Red Road, Pinecrest; 305-669-6990.